nmpetkov/Kcfinder-zk/README.md

 PLUGIN INSTALATION

 1. Download the plugin (tagged or current version).
-2. Copy all files in respective directories in main Zikula directory.
+2. Copy all files in respective directories in main Zikula directory (files and folder from 'Kcfinder-zk' into 'plugins/Kcfinder').
 3. Optional: Configure plugin in Zikula Admin Panel: Extensions, System Plugins, Kcfinder, Configure plugin.
 4. For Scribite with CKEditor: Enter proper path "plugins/Kcfinder/vendor" to file manager in CKEditor plugin config page.